 As a cautionary note, I point out that this scripture is not to be taken out of context to say give all you have to the first person who asks.
 This is not at all what I see in the text.
 As with everything, seek help from the Lord.

 38“You have heard that it was said, ‘AN EYE FOR AN EYE, AND A TOOTH FOR A TOOTH.’
 39“But I say to you, do not resist an evil person; but whoever slaps you on your right cheek, turn the other to him also.
 40“If anyone wants to sue you and take your shirt, let him have your coat also.
 41“Whoever forces you to go one mile, go with him two.
 42“Give to him who asks of you, and do not turn away from him who wants to borrow from you.

 Remember that all you have belongs to God.
-Manage your money God’s way.
+Manage your money God’s way and use it for His glory rather than your own.
 Visit GrowGodsMoney.org .